JBamberger/global-illumination/README.md

 ### macOS

-The easiest way to install the dependencies for macOS is to first install [Homebrew][brew].
-You can then install the dependencies by typing `brew install qt5 cmake` into the command line.:w
+If [Homebrew][brew] is available install Qt and CMake with it `brew install qt5 cmake`.
+Otherwise install the dependencies manually.

-### Building
+## Building

-Most modern IDEs come with CMake support (e.g. CLion, Visual Studio 2019, VS Code).
+Most modern IDEs come with CMake support (e.g. CLion, Visual Studio 2019, VS Code) or have plugins to enable such support.
+Then it is sufficient to open the project folder and build one of the targets.

 For a build from the command line use the following commands:

 ```Bash
   cd <project-root>